LiLabAtVT/I2GDS2025/Group5/README.md

 ## 02. Super Deduper

-The purpose of SuperDeduper is to remove PCR and optical duplicate reads from paired-end FASTQ files generated after adapter trimming (in this case, from Trim Galore).
+The purpose of SuperDeduper is to remove PCR and optical duplicate reads from paired-end FASTQ files generated after adapter trimming (Trim Galore Step).
 This step ensures that downstream analyses such as assembly or host mapping are not biased by artificially duplicated reads.

 Before running the analysis, first create a directory for all SuperDeduper output files: